 What is the Data Lifecycle?

-The Biomedical Data Lifecycle is a representation of stages that occur in your research in regards to how data is collected, used, and stored.
+The Biomedical Data Lifecycle is a representation of stages that occur in your research in regard to how data is collected, used, and stored.
 At the core is how to "Store & Manage" the data for your project.
 How data is managed is integral to each stage in the diagram.
 Though the process is generally linear from "Plan & Design" to "Access & Reuse", you may find yourself jumping around this lifecycle throughout your project.

-For example, "Data Use Agreements" are initiated at the planning stage, but will be used to some degree in subsequent stages.
+For example, "Data Use Agreements" are initiated at the planning stage but will be used to some degree in subsequent stages.
 The agreement dictates how you may use the data, from sharing and dissemination to reuse and final data destruction when the project ends.